 Your brand is a reflection of who you are as a business, so it’s going to be uniquely you.
 But there’s no denying that certain industries tend to develop a common brand ‘language’, where certain colors, fonts, illustration styles or even a tone of voice are typical across multiple businesses.

-That doesn’t have to be a bad thing, but it’s definitely something to be aware of and make a conscious decision about.
+That doesn’t have to be a bad thing, but it’s definitely something to be aware of and make a conscious decision about when devising the brand strategy of your startup.
 You need to decide whether you want to tap into your industry’s brand trends, or break the mold with something truly unique.

 If you’re a design business, you’ll also be working with client brands and interpreting them in your own style.
 To help you strike the balance between your own style and that of your clients, see how three designers inject brand into their work.